 Body: According to Centers for Disease Control and Prevention (CDC), every year millions of people in the United States get sick with the flu.
 Some have mild symptoms, while others experience complications due to the flu and are hospitalized.
-CDC expects other viruses to spread this fall and winter, including COVID-19 and respiratory syncytial virus (RSV), in addition to the flu virus.
-So, it is critical to work with each other to prevent the spread of respiratory diseases in our workplaces.
+As we get close to the start of flu season, we are also dealing with the spread of other infectious diseases like COVID-19.
+It is important that we all get a flu vaccine to protect ourselves and ensure that our workplace and community are healthy.